jacubero/aws-architect-associate/docs/storage.rst

 * A process deletes an existing object and immediately lists keys within its bucket.
 Until the deletion is fully propagated, Amazon S3 might list the deleted object.

 Amazon S3 support for parallel requests means you can scale your S3 performance by the factor of your compute cluster, without making any customizations to your application.
-Amazon S3 does not currently support Object Locking.
-If two PUT requests are simultaneously made to the same key, the request with the latest timestamp wins.
-If this is an issue, you will need to build an object-locking mechanism into your application.
+Amazon S3 does currently support Object Locking: `Locking Objects Using Amazon S3 Object Lock <https://docs.aws.amazon.com/AmazonS3/latest/dev/object-lock.html>`_.

 Updates are key-based; there is no way to make atomic updates across keys.
 For example, you cannot make the update of one key dependent on the update of another key unless you design this functionality into your application.